-In Tomcat, we detected rules defined by FindBugs such as "DM_NUMBER_CTOR: Method invokes inefficient Number constructor; use static valueOf instead"14.
-This rule is intended to solve performance issues and it states that using valueOf is approximately 3.5 times faster than using constructor.
+In Tomcat, we detected rules defined by FindBugs such as "DM_NUMBER_CTOR: Method invokes inefficient Number constructor; use static valueOf instead".14 This rule is intended to solve performance issues and it states that using valueOf is approximately 3.5 times faster than using constructor.
 In fact, we detected such rules because Tomcat developers have been using FindBugs over time.
 Even if there was an effort to fix such violations, they were not completely removed.
 This means that developers may not be aware of common refactorings even when static analysis tools are adopted.
-Also, the great amount of violations generated by such tools in real-world systems is not easy to manage [26, 13, 15].
+Also, the great amount of violations generated by such tools in real-world systems is not easy to manage (Joao Araujo Filho and Valente, 2011; Kim and Ernst, 2007; Renggli et al., 2010).
 Our approach also caught this refactoring and again it can be used to avoid similar problems where changes are not consistently applied.